 - A rightly elected pope is, without question, a saint, made so by the merits of Peter."

 (This sanctity he claimed to have experienced overwhelmingly at his election.)

 After Galileo gave one of his newly invented microscopes to his friend, Pope Urban VIII, and the pope had marvelled at a world he had never known existed, the pope said to Galileo concerning the new book Galileo had just published about how the sun, rather than the earth is the fixed center of our universe:

 " 'You may have irrefutable proof (thanks to your telescope) of the earth's motion (around the sun).
 That does not prove the earth actually moves. . .
 God is above human reason and what seems perfectly reasonable to men may prove folly to God.'
 Urban went on to say that he, as pope, was responsible for the salvation of souls.
-Sometimes scientific discussion imperilled souls.
+Sometimes scientific discussion imperils souls.
 The Copernican system, unless taken as a pure mathematical device, might cast doubt on Scriptures.
-Should that happened, he would have to take steps to stamp it out."
+Should that happened, we would have to take steps to stamp it out." (p.
+227)